 - In the following example, replace

-- Use the following command to check again whether the previous configuration information remains and whether it has been changed correctly.
-If you can connect normally to the target server whose IP was changed, the changed IP is in normal communication state.Color mode
+- Use the following command to verify whether any pre‑change configuration remains and whether the change was applied correctly.
+If you can connect successfully to the target server whose IP was changed, the new IP is communicating properly.Color mode

-- Use the following command to check again whether the previous configuration information remains and whether it has been changed correctly.
-If you can connect normally to the target server whose IP was changed, the changed IP is in normal communication state.
+- Use the following command to verify whether any pre‑change configuration remains and whether the change was applied correctly.
+If you can connect successfully to the target server whose IP was changed, the new IP is communicating properly.

-Check the existing IP’s VLAN information in the Team information.
+Check the VLAN information of the existing IP in the Team information.

-ReferenceIt is recommended to perform the final check after restarting the server.If there are no issues in the final inspection results, select the work completion checkbox of Step 3 in the IP Change popup window.
+ReferenceIt is recommended to perform the final check after restarting the server.If there are no issues in the final inspection results, select the Step 3 work completion checkbox in the IP Change popup window.